Planning for Pandemics Toolkit

 Should your operator or other key personnel fall ill, how will your water or sewer system continue to operate?

-Great Lakes RCAP's Pandemic Preparedness webinar explains how small water and sewer systems can develop a plan for pandemics and other illness-related conditions.
-The webinar (hosted live on March 16, 2020) can be listened to at:
+Our Pandemic Preparedness webinar explains how small water and sewer systems can develop a plan for pandemics and other illness-related emergencies.
+The webinar (hosted live on March 16, 2020) can be viewed online.
+To access the webinar, please use the password: 2BePrepared

 Notice to Operators (NPDES Reporting)